 Taking a population approach to parenting support means you are committed to making meaningful changes in family resilience, family functioning and emotional and behavioural outcomes for children – across your entire community, not just within a small, target group.
-With a population approach you will be offering parenting support to all families, including the large numbers that would otherwise not consider parenting help but who have children who may go on to develop social, emotional or behavioural problems if left untreated.
+With a population approach you will be offering parenting support to all families, including the large numbers that would otherwise not consider parenting help but who have children who may go on to develop social, emotional or behavioral problems if left unaddressed.

 Triple P has been strategically designed to allow this kind of public-health population approach to parenting support.

-With a population rollout, your organisation will offer interventions from all levels (intensities) of Triple P, to ensure you offer a range of intensities to suit all parents' needs.
+With a population rollout, your organization will offer interventions from all levels (intensities) of Triple P, to ensure you offer a range of intensities to suit all parents' needs.
 You will also consider a range of different delivery types (one-on-one, seminars, groups and perhaps online) to cater to the many individual preferences of your parent community and practitioner base.

 You will also, most likely, train a range of practitioners who have regular dealings with parents.
 These could include family workers, social workers, psychologists, doctors, nurses, school counsellors, teachers and clergy.
-These may come from within your own organisation if, for example, you are a government authority.
-Or if you are creating a wider parenting support network, they may work independently or in other organisations throughout your community.
+These may come from within your own organization if, for example, you are a government authority.
+Or if you are creating a wider parenting support network, they may work independently or in other organizations throughout your community.